kinimodsi/Projects/README.md

 # Projects
-Some privat coding projects i did to improve my programming skills.
+Some privat and university related coding projects.
 Description of the projects in the respective README files in the projects folder.
 Work in Progress.